-The Vostok Marine Biological Station (MBS) located in the southern Primorye, 200 km apart from Vladivostok, near Nakhodka city.
-Station is situated on the beautiful place on the sea beach.
-It belongs to the National Scientific Center of Marine Biology, NSCMB FEB RAS.
+The Vostok Marine Biological Station (MBS) is located in the southern Primorye, 200 km apart from Vladivostok, near Nakhodka city.
+The station is situated in a beautiful place on the sea beach.
+It belongs to the NSCMB FEB RAS.

-Daily many flights connect Vladivostok with the largest Russian cities: Moscow, S.Petersburg, Novosibirsk and others.
+Daily many flights connect Vladivostok with the largest Russian cities: Moscow, S.Petersburg, Novosibirsk, and others.
 Attendees from Europe can fly to Vladivostok through Moscow or Seoul (Korea), which are linked with many international airports by different airlines.
-If you use Aeroflot Russian lines, please, make reservations in Aeroflot office in your country.
+If you use Aeroflot Russian lines, please, make reservations in the Aeroflot office in your country.
 The Organizing Committee will be pleased to help you to choose the best and cheapest way to Vladivostok and back.

 ARRIVAL & DEPARTURE

 Arrival is expected on Sunday, September 3.
 Foreign attendees that provide info on their arrival datum and flight number will be picked up by our staff.
 Otherwise, you have to reach Vladivostok by taxi or bus, that available at the Airport.
 The airport is located within one hour drive from the center of Vladivostok.
 Departure is expected on Thursday, September 13.
 A lift to Airport will be provided to those participants that depart this day.